JorgeSintes/jorgesintes.xyz/content/posts/self_hosted_github_runners/index.md

 a Kubernetes operator that orchestrates and scales self-hosted runners.
 However, setting up something like this for our small company (~10 engineers) would be like using a bazooka to kill flies—and it would likely mean spending the rest of my career here solely maintaining this system.
-Plus, if the machine is powerful enough, you can just set up several runners in paralel.
+Plus, if the machine is powerful enough, you can just set up several runners in parallel.
 So, we'll pass.

 ## On self-hosted runners